Professor X: Second Coming

-AvX
+Avengers vs. X-Men

 During the "Avengers vs. X-Men" storyline, the Phoenix Force is split into five pieces and bonded with Cyclops, Emma Frost, Namor, Colossus and Magik (who become known as the Phoenix Five).
 Eventually, Cyclops and Frost come to possess the full Phoenix Force, and Professor X is instrumental in confronting them both, and dies in the ensuing battle with Cyclops.
 The Phoenix Force is subsequently forced to abandon Cyclops as a host by the efforts of both Hope Summers and the Scarlet Witch.

 Xavier's body is later stolen by the Red Skull's S-Men while the group also captures Rogue and Scarlet Witch.
 Xavier's brain is removed and fused to the brain of the Red Skull.
 After Rogue and Scarlet Witch snapped out of the fight they were in, they find the lobotomized body of Professor X. Red Skull uses the new powers conferred upon him by Professor X's brain to provoke anti-mutant riots.
 His plans are foiled by the Avengers and the X-Men, and the Skull escapes.

 Professor X's spirit is later seen in the Heaven dimension along with Nightcrawler's spirit at the time when Azazel invades Heaven.